JeremieLitzler/api-search-vuepress/README.md

-# api-search-vuepress
+# API to search contents on a VuePress 2 website

-API to use for a search on a VuePress website
+The package is using the ECMAScript module system.
+See https://stackoverflow.com/a/57492606 and `package.json` > `type`.